libertyequalitydata/prifina-dev-docs/quickstart/README.md

 The App Market has the following fields that need to be filled out to describe the application and its various functionality:

+- AppID (register as dev to claim - or get in touch on Slack)
 - App name
 - Description [max 250 characters]
 - Key Features